Master of Science in Planning (MSCP)

 Enrolment, Duration & Other Stats

 These statistics show data for the Master of Science in Planning (MSCP).
 Data are separated for each degree program combination.
 You may view data for other degree options in the respective program profile.

 Completion Rates & Times

 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

 Angeles, Leonora (Gender analysis, gender mainstreaming and other gender planning related tools, including feminist critiques and perspectives on the intergration of gender and other social axes of difference and diversity in community planning and international development work)

-Bigazzi, Alex (Civil engineering; Urban and regional planning; active transportation; Air quality; bicycles; motor vehicle emissions; Transportation Systems; travel behaviour)
+Bigazzi, Alex (Civil engineering; Transport planning; active transportation; Air quality; bicycles; motor vehicle emissions; Transportation Systems; travel behaviour)